tidymass/tidymass-website/content/docs/chapter2/_index.md

 date: "2018-09-09T00:00:00Z"
 icon: book-reader
 icon_pack: fas
-linktitle: Chapter 2 massDataset
+linktitle: Chapter 2 massDataset package
 summary: massDataset package to organize microbiome data.
-title: massDataset
+title: massDataset package
 commentable: true
 type: book
-weight: 1
+weight: 2
 ---

 ## About

-massdataset provide the mass_dataset class which is specifically developed and designed to organize the rectangular metabolomics data sets into a standard structure. massdataset package also provide a lot of base processing functions to process and operate the mass_dataset class.
-In additional, the mass_dataset class can be processed by all the packages from tidymass.
+`massdataset` provide the `mass_dataset` class which is specifically developed and designed to organize the rectangular metabolomics data sets into a standard structure. `massdataset` package also provide a lot of base processing functions to process and operate the mass_dataset class.
+In additional, the `mass_dataset` class can be processed by all the packages from `tidymass`.

 ![](/docs/chapter2/figures/Figure.png)

-## Installation
+## Install `massdataset`

-You can install massdataset from [GitLab](https://gitlab.com/jaspershen/massdataset).
+You can install `massdataset` from [GitLab](https://gitlab.com/jaspershen/massdataset).

 ```
 if(!require(remotes)){